Repo-Factory/Learn-Chinese/README.md

 - Create a virtual environment and run python -m pip install -r requirements.txt
 - Manually run python -m pip install pynput and python -m pip install lxml

-If someone theoretically wanted to install the program, I wrote a series of batch scripts to automate setting up the project.
+If someone theoretically wanted to install the program, I wrote a series of small batch scripts to automate setting up the project.
 If the user already had python3 installed on a windows machine everything could theoretically be set up in less than 5 minutes.
 Simply pull the code from GitHub and double click the install.bat file.
-When it's done running, a terminal window inside the activated virtual environment will be on the screen, and all you have to do is type in install2 in the cmd.
+When it's done running, a terminal window inside the activated virtual environment will be on the screen, and all you have to do is type in "install2" in the cmd.
+Don't touch install1.bat file.
 After that it will install all dependencies and run the program automatically.

+Tl;dr : Download code on Windows environment with python3 installed.
+Click install.bat; when it finishes, type "install2" in terminal window that pops up.
+When finished, highlight chinese text above and press left alt key.